Hazardous Waste - Recology Ashland

 Hazardous waste, including electronic waste, accounts for significant amounts of toxic waste in landfills.
 Items such as electronics, fluorescent bulbs and tubes, paints, pesticides, cleaning products, old medications, and other chemicals are illegal to put in the garbage or pour down a drain or gutter because they contaminate our soil, drinking water, and air.

-Annual Household Hazardous Waste Collection Event
+Annual Household Hazardous Waste Collection Events

 • Vehicle batteries

-• Compact Fluorescent Light Bulbs – Residential
+• Fluorescent Light Tubes/CFLs

-• Used motor oil
+• Used motor oil (no 5-gal buckets)

 • Electronics (via the Oregon E-Cycles Program)